 The Scholars Initiative is the research arm of the Museum of the Bible.
-A select group of
+A group of senior research

-illuminated manuscripts; and Christian tradition and spirituality are participating in the
+American artifacts; illuminated manuscripts; and Christian tradition and spirituality are

-Scholars Initiative Executive Director Michael Holmes, Ph.
-D., is a biblical manuscript
+Scholars Initiative Director Michael Holmes, Ph.
+D., is a leading New Testament textual scholar and

-the global network of academics and student-scholars who make up Museum of the Bible’s
+network of academics and student-scholars who make up Museum of the Bible’s research initiative.

-globe are involved with some 90 research projects on items in the Museum Collections, many of
+been involved with some 90 research projects on items in the Museum Collection, many of which are

 The research initiative breaks the mold of traditional research paradigms by pairing students with established scholars for primary research on the collection’s biblical texts and artifacts.
 The initiative democratizes research as it redefines excellence in teaching and scholarship.

 - Senior Scholars oversee a research project area involving scholars from various institutions and their students

 - Distinguished Language Scholars provide their expertise in their main language or unique scholarly competency

 - Scholar-mentors work under the auspices of a senior scholar to conduct research and mentor undergraduate and graduate students (junior scholars), helping to enrich their education through direct access to primary sources in the Museum of the Bible Collection.